Almond Scented Salt Dough Recipe

 Of course we had to experiment with peppermint candies in our dough.
 We used a sugar free version because that’s all we had in our house at the time, so I’m not sure how the regular peppermint candies would work in this ornament.
 We did cook ours in the oven for about 20 minutes like we did in the recipe above, and it turned out melting the candy just slightly to keep it attached to the ornament.

 Looking for more scented salt dough?
-Link them up below:
+More scented salt doughs you may like: